wandb/docs/docs/guides/artifacts/create-a-new-artifact-version.md

 * **Distributed runs**: A set of runs collectively provides all the data for a new version.
 This is best suited for distributed jobs which have multiple runs generating data, often in parallel.
 For example: evaluating a model in a distributed manner, and outputting the predictions.

+W&B will create a new artifact and assign it a `v0` alias if you pass a name to the `wandb.Artifact` API that does not exist in your project.
+W&B checksums the contents when you log again to the same artifact.
+If the artifact changed, W&B saves a new version `v1`.

+W&B will retrieve an existing artifact if you pass a name and artifact type to the `wandb.Artifact` API that matches an existing artifact in your project.
+The retrieved artifact will have a version greater than 1.

 ![](/images/artifacts/single_distributed_artifacts.png)

 ### Single run